google/quiver-dart/CONTRIBUTING.md

 ### Contribution Guidelines

-We welcome your pull requests, issue reports and enhacement requests.
+We welcome your pull requests, issue reports and enhancement requests.
 To make the process as smooth as possible, we request the following:

    * Sign the [CLA][cla] (see above) before sending your pull request.